How to get an accurate (and speedy) Translation Quote

 Terminology and style guide

 If you have an established style guide — maybe your main headings should always be capitalised, or you prefer numbered lists over bullet points — then we need to know!
-If your company uses industry-specific terminology, or if you have agreed product terms — such as, ‘t-shirt’, not ‘tee-shirt’ — then we will make a Glossary to ensure these terms are translated as you prefer, and consistently each time they are used.
+If your company uses industry-specific terminology, or if you have agreed product terms — such as, ‘t-shirt’, not ‘tee-shirt’ — then we will make a Glossary to ensure these terms are translated according to your preference, and consistently each time they are used.
 Supplying your Brand Book or Style Guide is by far the quickest way of achieving this.

 Target market — who are you speaking to?